 The official AMP plugin does an incredible job of enabling AMP on your site.
 It can even automatically convert your template and content.

 When you enable this plugin, all the post URLs on your site will have a

 /amp/ version.
 So you can go to any post, add

 /amp/ to the end of the URL and you’ll see the AMP version.
-The plugin adds a standard meta tag in the head of your normal pages that makes it possible for Google and others to recognize these pages exist.
+The plugin adds a standard meta tag in the head of your normal pages.
+This makes it possible for Google and others to recognize that these pages exist.